Fixed line telephone services

 Your national regulatory authority should be able to give you more information about these rights.

-EU "roam like at home" rules mean that when you use your mobile phone while travelling outside your home country in any EU country you don't have to pay any additional roaming charges.
-You benefit from these rules when calling (to mobile and fixed phones), sending text messages (SMS) and using data services while abroad.
+When you use your mobile phone while travelling outside your home country in another EU country you don't have to pay any additional roaming charges.

 Find out more about mobile roaming.